Mexico calls for regional development to address immigration

 El Salvador is waiting for its new president to take office in July and Guatemala has presidential elections scheduled for June.
 Many Honduran migrants travelling in caravans in recent months cite that country’s corruption among their motivations for leaving.

-Asked where the money would come from, Bárcela said governments and international organizations have been waiting for a plan and now that there is one, they can work on getting financial commitments.
+Asked where the money would come from, Bárcena said governments and international organizations have been waiting for a plan and now that there is one, they can work on getting financial commitments.

 The U.S. and Mexico have been discussing an arrangement under which the U.S. government would guarantee some $10 billion in development investments for Mexico and Central America.

-Note: This story has been corrected to show that the family name of the ECLAC executive secretary is Bárcena.